omz13/omz13/README.md

 ### Hi there 👋

 I am a Gen X dude who was an early adpoter of home computing and all the tech that followed: I have been online since the days of V.23 and 9-pin dot matrix printers.
-I cut my teeth, like everybody else in the early 1980s, programming BASIC and 6502, upgrading to C and 80x86, all while listening to the _Hitch Hiker's Guide to the Galaxy_ on the radio.
+I cut my teeth, like everybody else in the early 1980s, programming BASIC and 6502, upgrading to C and 80x86, all while listening to the _Hitch Hiker's Guide to the Galaxy_[^H2G2] on the radio.
 I've ran the gamut of embedded systems, enterprise software, fintech, and people and process management.
 Skip forward a few years and these days I'm into Go, Lisp, SwiftUI, and TypeScript.
 I know more than enough to be dangerous in C, C++, Dart/Flutter, PDF/PostScript, PHP, and Python.

 These days I am busy getting on with my thing building systems (that become platforms) and don't feel the need to humblebrag to the whole world about my accomplishments or every single commit that I make.
 I don't care about followers, or acquiring kudos, the need for validation, or participating in ceremony over delivery.